adelaneh/ruleoverlaptool/README.md

 # A Tool for Finding Overlapping Normalization Rules

-We find overlapping/conflicting vaule normalization rules by applying all the rules for a particular attribute to all the values of a source attribute.
+We find overlapping/conflicting vaule normalization rules by applying all the value normalization rules for a particular attribute to all the values of a source attribute.
+The screipts `docker-build.sh`, `docker-start.sh` and `docker-stop.sh` respectively build a docker for the web application, start a Django server containing this application inside the docker, and stop the service.
+After starting the server, the web application would be accessible on http://hostaddress:8000/rule\_overlaps/.

 The inputs are as follows: